sroethle/SDRInterfaceAbstractLab/src/lab3/readme.txt

    and use camel case thereafter and do not include verbs in the name; methods just have a verb in the name (action terms) and must begin with a lower case letter and camel case thereafter.
-If a method returns a value the name should suggest somethig is coming back; if not, words like "get" would be inappropriate.
+If a method returns a value the name should suggest something is coming back; if not, words like "get" would be inappropriate.
 5. Provide a printed UML diagram of your code.
 Suggest you use LucidChart to create your diagrams (you should have received an invitation by email to